kevin-pek/bitnet.c/README.md

 ├── layers/         # source files for layers of the LLM ├── utils/          # utility functions (data structures, matrix functions, dataloaders, etc.)
-├── tests/          # unit tests for various libraries and functions ├── scripts/        # utility scripts used for tasks ├── tokenizer.h     # single header library for inference on BPE tokenizer └── mnist_bitmlp.c  # train and test bit multi layer perceptron on MNIST dataset
+├── tests/          # unit tests for various libraries and functions ├── tokenizer.h     # single header library for inference on BPE tokenizer └── mnist_bitmlp.c  # train and test bit multi layer perceptron on MNIST dataset
 ```